hiRainn/emoji-comments/README.md

 	@cancleLike="cancleLike"
 	@cancleUnlike="cancleUnlike"
 	:hideNumber="3"
-	ShowText="click to view all {Number} comments" //the text template that you click to expand comments on the phone HideText="click to hide comments"  //the text template that you click to hide comments on the phone repeatType="cancle"
+	ShowText="click to view all {Number} comments" //the text template that you click to expand comments HideText="click to hide comments"  //the text template that you click to hide comments repeatType="cancle"
 	:allowComment="Boolean(article.allow_comment)"
 	:showReport="true"